 Lectures and Tutorials

-The course consists of a two-hour lecture and a one-hour tutorial each week.
-The tutorial will provide the opportunity to consolidate the information presented in the lecture and will comprises working through exercises from the textbook (see below) as a group.
-Note that the tutorials are not recorded: questions about the weekly readings may be asked in a weekly discussion forum, and the answers will be posted each week.
+The course consists of a two-hour lecture and a one-hour tutorial each week, except in the final weeks, which will consist of reading Coptic texts in a two hour tutorial each week.
+For Weeks 1–10, the lectures will present and discuss Coptic grammar, and the tutorial will provide the opportunity to consolidate the information presented in the lecture and will comprise working through exercises from the textbook (see below) as a group.

 Technology used and required

 The unit has an iLearn page which can be accessed at https://ilearn.mq.edu.au/login/index.php.
 PC and internet access are therefore required.
-Basic computer skills (e.g., internet browsing) and skills in word processing are also a requirement.
+Basic computer skills (e.g. internet browsing) and skills in word processing are also a requirement.
 Content, readings, and discussions for this unit will be delivered via the unit iLearn page.
-The lectures for this unit will be recorded and the audio recordings and accompanying slides will be available on the Echo 360 system.
-Any extra readings required will be made available on the unit iLearn page.
+The lectures for this unit will be recorded and the audio recordings and accompanying notes will be available on the Echo 360 system and the iLearn page.
+Any extra readings required will be made available on the unit iLearn page, as will all assessment for the unit.

 Note: iLearn should be regularly consulted for updates, learning tools, and for participation in the discussion forum.